saraleitexyz/saraleitexyz/README.md

 ![Banner](./saraleitexyz_banner.jpg)

-I'm a junior web designer and developer currently studying Computer Systems and Network Administrator (ASIR) with training and experience in web design, UX/UI, and digital illustration.
+I'm a **junior web designer and developer** currently studying Computer Systems and Network Administrator (*ASIR*) with training and experience in web design, UX/UI and digital illustration.

-I'm looking for a junior role where I can keep learning (something I'm passionate about) and contribute with creativity, structure, and a technical mindset.
+I'm looking for a junior role where I can keep learning (*something I'm passionate about*) and contribute with creativity, structure, and a technical mindset.

 ---